 - Essentials, like WiFi and restrooms

 Unrelated workers have been sharing resources for years.
 Hotels offer business centers for those traveling.
 Sharing resources and office space to keep costs low is not a new concept.
-Fegen Suites, which became Barrister Executive Suites, rented individual offices to lawyers in a shared building with a law library in 1966.
-Regus has been renting offices and flexible workspaces since 1989.
+Fegen Suites, which grew rapidly and later became Barrister Executive Suites, rented individual offices to lawyers in a shared building with a law library in 1966.
+The Regus brand by IWG plc has been renting offices and flexible workspaces since 1989.

 The real difference between coffee shops, libraries, hotel business centers, and early serviced offices, versus what we now call coworking spaces lies primarily in purpose.
 Is it simply to give people a place to work so they can share resources, or is it to bring people together for the larger idea of building a community?

 True coworking does both.
 Coworking addresses some of the dangers of working by and for yourself while also providing an avenue to save costs by not having to buy or sign long-term rent agreements for offices, equipment, and services.
 It grants independence while also creating community - the best of both worlds.